oodx/rebel/docs/00_concept/BASHFX-v2.md

 -   **meta**: Key-value pairs embedded in comments for script metadata (e.g., `# name: my_script`, `# version: 1.0.0`; see Part IV, 4.0 Embedded Docs - Meta Hack).
 -   **portable**: A commented block listing external commands (e.g., `awk`, `sed`, `git`) and Bash builtins (e.g., `printf`, `read`) used by the script, facilitating portability analysis (see Part V, 5.0.7).
 -   **load guard**: For library scripts, a mechanism to prevent multiple sourcing (e.g., `if [ -z "$MYLIB_LOADED" ]; then MYLIB_LOADED=true; fi`).
+-   **function plan**: As a pre-step to creating complex scripts, its helpful to create a comment list of all the functions you plan on implementing.
+This creates a mini todo list of sorts, but also provides a function reference.
 -   **readonly**: Global constants declared as `readonly` variables.
 These are usually self reference variables used for the script to operate on itself via identity parameters or provide namespacing like SELF_PID or SELF_SRC, SELF_PREFIX, SELF_NAME.
 However, note that SELF_ prefix is ephemeral and a script should use its own namespace to initialize these types of values.
 BOOK_PID, BOOK_PREFIX, are examples of this.
 Global readonly vars typical mark values that will not change during the scripts life cycle.
 -   **config**: Variables defining configuration settings for the script or application, especially ones that can be overriden by a user or environment variable. with the exception of XDG+ compliant pathing or other fragile variables should be overridable.
 Its important to add a mechanism for switching the *base* XDG path from which the others are derived so that test suites, can properly mimick/virtualize an environment without being destructive.
 -   **bootstrap**: Initial setup, environment checks, and early-stage variable initialization.
 -   **simple stderr**: Optional inclusion of minimal `stderr` functions if the full `stderr.sh` library is not sourced, to provide basic message output.
 -   **includes**: Sourcing declarations for required external libraries, typically from `pkgs/inc/` when used withe BashFX framework.
 In script templates, an include/source invocation may phsyically insert file contents at the specific line banner;in this case the includes section listed here are the top-level includes that are not meant to be inserted.
 -   **use_apps**: Initialization or setup for other BashFX applications, utilities or modules utilized by a larger script.
-Generally utilities communicate via composable pipes and not through the explicit use_app interface defined by the framework.-   **vars**: Script-scoped or library-scoped variables.
+Generally utilities communicate via composable pipes and not through the explicit use_app interface defined by the framework.
+-   **vars**: Script-scoped or library-scoped variables.
 For a library sometimes this is a mechanism for introducing new variables into a larger scope.
 -   **simple helpers**: Small, general utility functions, often using `_internal_name` prefix,  may also include guard functions like `is_empty`.
 In framework enabled libraries these are generally only permissible if a library does not already implement it.
 -   **complex helpers**: Larger, more involved helper functions, often using `___private_name` prefix.
 -   **api functions (dispatchable)**: Primary functions invoked by the `dispatch` mechanism (e.g., `do_action`, `fx_command`).